stscl/sdsfun/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This release moves the source code from `SpatLyu/sdsfun` on github to `stscl/sdsfun`.
+* This release moves the source code from `SpatLyu/sdsfun` on GitHub to `stscl/sdsfun`.